DanielMcDonagh/playwright-sort-by-test/01_acceptance-criteria.md

 - Should sort changes trigger analytics or tracking events?
 - Will sorting be entirely client-side, or are server-side responses expected per sort criteria?

----

 ## Provisional Acceptance Criteria (Under Investigation)

-The following criteria are exploratory and not yet confirmed as part of the accepted scope.
+The following criteria are provisional and not yet confirmed as part of the accepted scope.
 They raise potentially useful capabilities and edge cases for further discussion with the team and Product Owner.

----

-### Provisional AC 1 — Role-Based Behavior
+### Provisional AC 1 - Role-Based Behavior

 - The sort controls and options are available to all users, regardless of authentication status.
 - No sort behavior changes based on user role, locale, or permissions.